seviet/landingpage/vsphere/refarch-main.md

 Storage is granted to the hosts in one of two common approaches:
 1. Datastores are granted to all hosts and a subset are offered to one installation at a time.
-2. Datastores are granted to a host cluster uniquiely and each installation uses multiple datastores to store VMs per cluster.
+2. Datastores are granted to a host cluster uniquely and each installation uses multiple datastores to store VMs per cluster.

 Example (1): There are 6 datastores, "ds01" thru "ds06".
 All nine hosts are granted access to all six datastores.
 PCF installation #1 is provisioned to use "ds01", "ds02", and "ds03" and VMs land in all the pools starting in "ds01" until it's full, then "ds02" is used and so on.

 Example (2): There are 6 datastores, "ds01" thru "ds06".
 Cluster 1 hosts are granted "ds01" and "ds02", Cluster 2 hosts are granted "ds03" and "ds04", and so on.
 PCF installation #1 is provisioned to use "ds01", "ds03" and "ds05" and all VMs land on the datastore correct for the cluster they are provisioned to.
 This is how vSphere VSAN works.

-Datastore sizing is recommended to be 8 TB per, two per PCF installation, or smaller volumes that aggregate up to this quantity.
-Small installations that won't have many tiles added can use less, 4 TB times two per PCF is reasonable.
+Datastore sizing is recommended at 8 TB per installation, or smaller volumes that aggregate up to this quantity.
+Small installations that won't have many tiles added can use less, 4 TB per PCF is reasonable.
+The primary consumer of storage is the NFS/WebDav blobstore.

+  _As of this publication (reference PCF versions above), PCF does not support the use of vSphere Storage Clusters.
+Datastores should be listed individually in the vSphere tile._

   _If a vSphere datastore is part of a vSphere Storage Cluster using sDRS (storage DRS), the sDRS feature must be disabled on the datastores used by PCF as s-vMotion activity will cause BOSH to malfunction as a result of renaming managed independent disks._

-Recommended types of storage are block-based (fiber channel or iSCSI) and file-based (NFS) over high speed carriers such as 6G FC or 10GigE.
+Recommended types of storage are block-based (fiber channel or iSCSI) and file-based (NFS) over high speed carriers such as 8Gb FC or 10GigE.
 Redundant storage is highly recommended for the "persistent" storage type used by PCF.
 DASD or JBOD can be used for the "ephemeral" storage type.

 *__Networking__*

 The above model employs VMware NSX SDN (software-defined networking) to provide unique benefits to the PCF installation on vSphere.
 Refer to subsequent chapters in this document for treatments of this approach where NSX is not used.

-The use of NSX is an optional, but highly recommended addition to the installation approach, as it adds many powerful elements:
+The use of NSX is an optional, but highly recommended, addition to the installation approach, as it adds many powerful elements:

-  1. Firewall capability per-installation thru the built-in Edge firewall
+  1. Distributed firewall capability per-installation thru the built-in Edge Firewall
-  2. High capacity, resilient load balancing per-installation thru the NSX Load Balancer
+  2. High capacity, resilient, distributed load balancing per-installation thru the NSX Load Balancer
-  3. Installation obfuscation thru the use of non-routed RFC networks behind the NSX Edge and the use of SNAT/DNAT connections to expose only the endpoints of Cloud Foundry that need exposure.
+  3. Installation obfuscation thru the use of non-routed RFC-1918 networks behind the NSX Edge and the use of SNAT/DNAT connections to expose only the endpoints of Cloud Foundry that need exposure.
   4. High repeatability of installations thru the repeat use of all network and addressing conventions on the right hand side of the diagram (the Tenant Side)
   5. Automatic rule and ACL sharing via NSX Manager Global Ruleset
   6. Automatic HA pairing of NSX Edges, managed by NSX Manager